jlevy/the-art-of-command-line/README.md

 - `id`: user/group identity info

+- `whoami`: print the user name associated with the current effective user ID

 - `sar`: historic system stats

 - `iftop` or `nethogs`: network utilization by socket or process